minimapletinytools/smarties/README.md

 ## Terminology

 - *perception*: input and computation state of the behavior tree.
 Named perception because it represents how the tree perceives the outside world. *perception* is not mutable when executing the tree and can be used to carry computation state.
-While it is possible to modify the input portion of the *perception* this is not recommended.
+It is possible to modify the input portion of the *perception*.
+This is only recommended in the special case where the input state is same as what the tree is operating on as a whole in which case the tree represents a sequential set of operations on a value. e.g. *NodeSequnce g Int (Int->Int)* represents operations on an Int value.
+In these cases, ensure the *Reduceable p o* constraint is satisfied and use *SelfAction* which is the same as *Action* except also applies the output to the perception.
 - *seqence*: control node that executes each child node in sequence until it hits a FAIL node and collects all output.
 - *selector*: control node that executes the first SUCCESS node.
 - *utility*: optional monadic output for a node that can be used for more complex control flow.
 For example *utilitySelector* executes the node that has the largest utility.